piglovesyou/graphql-let/README.md

 npx graphql-let init
 ```

-You now have a file `.graphql-let.yml` on your directory. **Please note that you need to generate TypeScript source** here, otherwise you don't want to use graphql-let.
+You now have a file `.graphql-let.yml` on your directory. **Please note you have to generate TypeScript source** here.

 Edit like this: